Blacksmoke16/GESI/README.md

       * 'Total': Returns total SP.
       * opt_headers: Optional parameter.
 Defaults to true.
 Boolean that determines if column headers are shown or not.
 ##### Market:
-   * =marketPrices(opt_headers) - Returns the avgerage and adjusted prices for various itemIDs.
+   * =marketPrices(opt_headers) - Returns the average and adjusted prices for various itemIDs.
       * opt_headers: Optional parameter.
 Defaults to true.
 Boolean that determines if column headers are shown or not.
    * =characterMarketOrders(opt_headers) - Returns a list of market orders placed by a character.
       * opt_headers: Optional parameter.
 Defaults to true.
 Boolean that determines if column headers are shown or not.